NikhilSDate/FastGDPJEI/readme.md

 One of the main advantages of this system is that it is significantly faster than geosolver at diagram parsing On the geosolver training dataset, this tool takes around 55 seconds to parse all diagrams, while the geosolver tool takes approximately 219 seconds
-Also, the geosolver tool is often extremely slow on diagrams that are very complex, especially when the diagram conatins a large number of lines or circles.
+Also, the geosolver tool is often extremely slow on diagrams that are very complex, especially when the diagram contains many lines or circles.
-While this tool is also significantly slower on complex diagrams, it is still much faster than the geosolver diagram parser
+While this tool is also significantly slower on complex diagrams, it is still much faster than the geosolver diagram parser This tool takes around 183 seconds to parse all 40 complex diagrams.
+The geosolver diagram parser takes around 944 seconds to parse all 40 diagrams.

 ### Primitive detection
 On the Seo et al. geosolver dataset, this tool achieves a primitive (line and circle) detection precision of 93.7% and recall of 93.33%, which is slightly better than the performance of geosolver on this dataset (without diagram text).